Holographic Screen Sequestration: Introduction

-It is this latter question that we answer in this paper.
-Specifically, we show that holographic screens are {\it sequestered} relative to the HRT surface: given an HRT surface, a holographic screen is contained entirely within either its interior, exterior, past, or future, being forever forbidden from crossing the null congruences launched from the HRT surface.
 This paper is organized as follows.
 After providing a self-contained primer of the geometric background and definitions in Sec.~\ref{sec:BackgroundDefs}, we prove our main sequestration result, Theorem~\ref{thm:Sequestration}, in Sec.~\ref{sec:Sequestering}.
-There are special cases in which, under certain conditions, the screen can touch---but not pass through---a null congruence from the HRT surface, and we enumerate the possibilities in detail in Sec.~\ref{ssec:EdgeCases}.
+We enumerate the possibilities for exceptional cases where the screen and null congruences can touch in detail in Sec.~\ref{ssec:EdgeCases}.
 We comment on obstructions to straightforward application of a coarse grained interpretation of timelike holographic screens in Sec.~\ref{sec:Application}.
 We conclude in Sec.~\ref{sec:Discussion}, placing our result in context and commenting on connections to non-HRT extremal surfaces (e.g., ``minimax'' surfaces) and semiclassical quantum corrections.